ltn18/Legendary/README.md

-Legendary

-This is the BobaSpot project of the Legendary team
+This is the BobaSpot project of the Legendary team.

-This is for testing purposes